bcgov/House-Policy-STRDSS/database/STR_DSS_Physical_DB_Design_Sprint_5.md

 ### Table dss.dss_rental_listing
-A rental listing snapshot that is relevant to a specific month
+A rental listing snapshot that is either relevant to a specific monthly report, or is the current, master version

 |Idx |Name |Data Type |Description |
 |---|---|---|---|